What is organic marketing?

 In short, it all comes down to how efficiently you use these techniques.

 Before you start, you must know how much you are willing to spend.
 If you are a small business, you probably wouldn’t want to lose your money on a campaign with no results.
 So, understand the market, think about techniques that would work best for you, and then plan a campaign.

 Short-term, Long-term Plan

 Now you can start with paid ads, testing new features to see and analyze consumer behavior, see their keywords that match with your websites.
-After paid stuff, it’s time to investing in organic traffic.
-Organic traffic will rely on keywords, optimization and user behavior, and use the analysis to make your website
+After paid stuff, it’s time to invest in organic traffic.
+Organic traffic will rely on keywords, optimization, and user behavior, and use the analysis to make your website

 You also need to understand the marketing techniques of your competitors, and your best bet is research.
 Find out what they spend on, the keywords they use, types of techniques they use.

 SEO and SMM are a hit and try, you may launch a campaign and it will do well.
 You may launch another one, and it might fail.
 You should then remove it, or reshape it to suit your needs.
 It all just comes down to optimizing your website such that it ranks higher in SERP.